rubyworks/dotruby/README.md

 Now when `rake` is run the tasks defined in this configuration will be available.

-You might wonder why anyone would do this.
+Getting back to our Rake example, you might wonder why anyone would want to do this.
 That's where the *multi-tenancy* comes into play.
 Let's add another configuration.

-    $ cat .rubyrc
     title = "MyApp"

-    Rake.instance_eval :rake do
+    Rake.file do
       desc 'generate yard docs'
       task :yard do
         sh "yard doc --title #{title}"
       end
     end

-    config :qedoc do |doc|
+    QED.config do |c|
-      doc.title = "#{title} Demos"
+       c.title = "#{title} Demos"
     end

 Now we have configuration for both the `rake` tool and the `qedoc` tool in